-One-click is all it takes to fake a location in a video mobile gaming app.
+One click is all it takes to fake a location in a video mobile gaming app.
 Have you ever wondered about how hackers mess with Global Positioning System (GPS) to gain control of games or, well, cheat in the first place?
-This happens more often than you think, but how exactly does it affect the gaming industry and what can you do about it?
+This happens more often than you think, but how exactly does it affect your gaming app security or the industry as a whole, and what can you do to improve mobile gaming protection against it?

 What is GPS spoofing in mobile gaming apps?